 - 2 medium onions, sliced

-- 1 large bell pepper, seeded, de-stemmed, and sliced
+- 1 large green bell pepper, seeded, de-stemmed, and sliced

 - 2 medium tomatoes, sliced